visionjain/TallyBridge/README.md

 # TallyBridge

-Bridge the gap between your bank statements and Tally accounting software.
-Automatically convert bank statement PDFs to Tally-compatible XML format.
+> **Version 1.0.0 (Python CLI)** - Bridge the gap between your bank statements and Tally accounting software.

+Automatically convert bank statement PDFs to Tally-compatible XML format with this command-line tool.

+**📢 Coming Soon:** Web-based version with enhanced UI and additional features!

 ## Features